aspose-tasks/Aspose.Tasks-Documentation/net/release-notes/release-notes-2020/aspose-tasks-for-net-20-1-release-notes/_index.md

 This page contains release notes information for [Aspose.Tasks for .NET 20.1](https://downloads.aspose.com/tasks/net/new-releases/aspose.tasks-for-.net-20.1/).

 {{% /alert %}}

 ## **Major Features**

 The release Aspose.Tasks for .NET 20.1 supports the long-awaited feature of saving into MPP format without preloading of MPP template file.

-**Use Case**

-The next scenario is valid now:

 {{< highlight csharp >}}
 Project p = new Project(); // there is no more need to load MPP template to save it into MPP
 // add tasks, resources, etc.

-...
+// ...
 p.Save("project.mpp", SaveFileFormat.MPP); // !The project will be saved into MPP by using internal MPP template.
 {{< /highlight >}}

 ## **All Changes**